 Backpacking Trip into Yukon's Kluane National Park Reserve (Part 1)

-Backpacking trip into Yukon's Kluane National Park Reserve has been the most adventurous, physically and mentally challenging yet rewarding trip I have ever done in my life so far.
+A backpacking trip into Yukon's Kluane National Park Reserve has been the most adventurous, physically and mentally challenging yet rewarding trip I have ever done in my life so far.
 And here is why.
 I saw what I expected to see - the enormous glacier; what I didn't expect to see, but was hopeful I would - the Northern Lights; and what I kind of knew I could see, but was hopeful I would not - a huge male grizzly bear in the wild.
 Details about these and other things I've seen in Kluane National Park Reserve - in my article.

 My friend and I planned our trip to Yukon almost six months ahead of time.
 It didn't take much time to figure out that the highlight of Kluane National Park and Reserve is its enormous glaciers.
 And there were only three attainable ways to see them - by plane (too expensive and too easy), by raft (too expensive as it requires a flight back) and by foot.
 Our choice was apparent.
 The shortest route - the Slim's River West (Ä’äy Chù) which is 23 km / 14 miles one-way plus the Observation Mountain - 9 km / 5.5 miles one-way - takes at least three days to complete.
-But we decided to give it a try, because we felt it would be worthwhile.
+But we decided to give it a try because we felt it would be worthwhile.
 Obviously, we could not predict the weather, our health condition and things of that nature when we were planning this trip and were booking the tickets, hotels and a rental car.
 But we were hoping for the best.

 If you ever walked for at least 15 km / 9 miles, you'd know it's not easy.
 We were supposed to hike 23 km / 14 miles on our first and last days as well as 22 km / 13.6 miles round trip with 842 m / 2,762 ft elevation gain and then loss on our second day.
 Add here a fully loaded backpack, and you can do the math.
 So it was a no-brainer that we had to physically prepare ourselves for this trip.
-Now looking back, I have to say that I was in a decent shape during the trip, although I felt tired by the end of the third day.
+Now looking back, I have to say that I was in decent shape during the trip, although I felt tired by the end of the third day.
 Here is what I did for a couple of months to be pumped up: daily push-ups, walking home from work for 8-10 km / 5-6 m a few times per week and the two other short backpacking trips - less intense, but still demanding.

-Parks Canada requires you register for a backcountry trip.
+Parks Canada requires you to register for a backcountry trip.
 We arrived the day before and did all the paperwork, so we could start our hike earlier in the morning and not wait until the park's office opens at 9 am.
-The park's officer mentioned a few things that made me feel a bit nervous and unsure we should attempt our backpacking trip at all.
+The park's officer mentioned a few things that made me feel a bit nervous and unsure if we should attempt our backpacking trip at all.

 First, it was raining for three days, so the water level in creeks could be dangerously high if not impassable.
 Two groups turned back the day before, and one man even drowned last year in one of the creeks (Bullion Creek to be precise).

 Second, almost every group sees a grizzly bear which, the officer said, is nothing unusual.
-Although no one died since 1996, there have been a few bluff charges this year when a bear runs into you and then stops trying to scary you.
+Although no one died since 1996, there have been a few bluff charges this year when a bear runs into you and then stops trying to scare you.
 Lovely.
 We were only allowed to carry a whistle, a bear bell and a bear spray which is effective if the distance between you and a bear is 3 to 5 m (9 to 15 ft) given the right wind conditions.
 Needless to say, a bear is very very fast, so there is no chance to run away from him.
-To avoid a contact with a bear, the officer recommended we bypass forested areas and take a river bed.
-The downside of it is that a river bed might have sink holes.
+To avoid contact with a bear, the officer recommended we bypass forested areas and take a river bed.
+The downside of it is that a river bed might have sinkholes.

 The other requirement was to have a bear-resistant canister which you can borrow from Parks Canada when registering.
 I actually recommend you read the Bear Safety brochure from Parks Canada, it explains a lot about bears and their behaviour.

 So the next morning, we drove to the trailhead which is located 70 km / 43 miles from Haines Junction, the village where we stayed.
 By the way, I highly recommend our hostel - Wanderer's Inn Backpackers Hostel.
-Very welcoming owners, nice spacious house and reasonable rates.
+Very welcoming owners, a nice spacious house and reasonable rates.
 There were only two other cars at the parking lot which meant that we could only meet two other groups.
 Packing is finished and we are ready to go!

 After about 300 m / 900 ft, there is a sign which tells that a person died here in 1996 after encountering a mother bear.

-There is an old mining gravel road for the first 1.6 km / 1 mile or so until you reach the Sheep Creek.
+There is an old mining gravel road for the first 1.6 km / 1 mile or so until you reach Sheep Creek.

 Our trail lies along the Slim's River (Ä’äy Chù) surrounded by the beautiful Saint Elias Mountains.